 Steve is a USAT Youth/Junior and Level 1 Coach.
 Steve raced for 6 years in the youth and junior elite divisions and also won four straight Northeast Regional Development Series titles.
-Steve Currently attends Hamilton College in New York and is the team director of the Chobani Triathlon Team.
+Steve Currently attends Hamilton College in New York and is the team director of the Off The Front Triathlon Team.

 Swim & Sports Psychology Consultant Sue Sotir-

 Sue is a USAT Level I coach and has more than 15 years swim coaching experience at many different levels.
-She is currently finishing her doctorate in sports psychology and is teaching at UMass Amherst.
+She holds a PhD in Sports Psychology and is a professor at Springfield College in the Exercise Science Department.